bjornbytes/lovr/CONTRIBUTING.md

 ---

-If you see any typos or inconsistencies in the docs, submitting an issue or pull request in the [lovr-docs repo](https://github.com/bjornbytes/lovr-docs) would be greatly appreciated!
+If you see any typos or inconsistencies in the docs, submitting an issue or pull request in the [lovr.org repo](https://github.com/bjornbytes/lovr.org) would be greatly appreciated!
 There, each documentation page is a markdown file in the `docs` folder, and examples can be found in the `examples` folder.

 Contributing Code